-In this example, code from different variants is not separated into different files or modules but scattered across the entire code base.
-There are many other tools which pursue similar annotations with different languages or tools like XVCL [23], CIDE [26], or commercial SPL tools like pure::variants [13] and Gears [30].
-Virtual separation is common in practice, because it is easy to use, does not require any runtime overhead, and is already natively supported by several programming languages [16].
-Nevertheless, especially preprocessors are often criticized for their potential complexity, lack of modularity, and reduced readability [44, 37, 36, 21].
-Still, some disadvantages like scattered code or potential errors in some variants can be addressed with relatively simple tool support such as discipline constraints [27], views [26], or type checkers [25].
+in practice, because it is easy to use, does not require any runtime overhead, and is already natively supported by several programming languages [17].
+Nevertheless, especially preprocessor-based implementations are often criticized for their potential complexity, lack of modularity, and reduced readability [44, 38, 37, 21].
+Still, some disadvantages like scattered code or potential errors in some variants can be addressed with relatively simple tool support such as discipline constraints [28], views [26], or type checkers [25].